// SFF

 Scope

-The Foundation's technical scope includes:
+The Foundation's technical and educational scope includes:

 • Agent integration protocols and interfaces.